cliqz-oss/browser-f/mozilla-release/taskcluster/docs/parameters.rst

 file if necessary, rather than starting from scratch.
 This ensures you have a complete set of parameters.

-The properties of the parameters object are described here, divided rougly by topic.
+The properties of the parameters object are described here, divided roughly by topic.

 Push Information